 • Parallel sampling and sequential revision

-• Fast-and-slow thinking architectures
+• Fast–slow thinking architectures

-• An Agent’s self-evolution
+• Agent self-evolution

-🚀 Develop your own AI Agent—start here!
+🚀 Developing your own AI Agent starts right here!

 Original Slidev Markdown